Makerere University: Founding of the technical school

 The trade school that became Makerere University began operating in 1921 with the first classes in carpentry, building construction and mechanics.
 In 1922, it was founded as the "Uganda Technical College" with additional courses in the arts, education, agriculture and medicine.
 That same year it was again renamed as Makerere College.
 In 1928, the vocational classes were separated from the college and renamed Kampala Technical School.
 In 1937 the college began offering post-secondary education certificate courses.
+These courses were as yet awarding diplomas, not full degrees.

 University

+The Asquith Commission - established by the British Government in 1943 and reporting in 1945 - considered the future of tertiary level education throughout the British Empire, and made recommendations for the development of new or upgraded institutions in a number of British colonial territories.
+Among these was Makerere.
+The Commission noted that there had been moves to upgrade the College starting in 1937, but that these had been delayed by the World War, and by 1943 the student roll was still modest, with 114 resident and 24 in associated schools.The Commission's final report strongly supported the raising of Makerere to full university level, while cautioning that granting the Empire's various new colleges full degree-giving powers before they were ready would be counter-productive, as the qualifications would not be respected elsewhere.

-In 1943, the British Protectorate government proposed the university, which led to a controversial struggle.
+In 1943, the British protectorate government had proposed the university, which led to a controversial struggle.
 It was described as "a plot to steal African soil for European settlement," by the Bataka Party.
 In response to this campaign, there was rioting in the capital of Kampala.

 In 1949, Makerere College was granted university status and its name became Makerere College, University of East Africa.
 In the same year, the Bataka Party had been banned by the British Protectorate government, because of acts of riot and arson committed after a Bataka protest gathering.